A Script is a text file containing lines of commands that

 Modify ITUz 61

-These commands will change the DXCCid, DXCCprefix, CQZ, and ITUz items of each QSO in the the Log Page Display.
+These commands will change the DXCCid, DXCCprefix, CQZ, and ITUz items of each QSO in the Log Page Display.
 If placed after the above Filter command, these four Modify commands would update all pre-1979 QSOs with Baker and Howland Islands to contain the correct country code, DXCC prefix, CQ zone, and ITU zone.

 Within the new value, the character sequence <current> represents the item's current value.
 Thus the commands